VeriFactu Guide

 - Assembling a "Libro de Registro" or Ledger that may include one or several tax reports.

-- Authenticated submission of the "Libro de Registro" to AEAT using a qualified electronic certificate.
+- Authenticated submission of the "Libro de Registro" to the AEAT using a qualified electronic certificate.

 - Generating a QR code for invoice verification, to be included in the issued invoice.

-- Processing the responses from AEAT for each tax report.
+- Processing the responses from the AEAT for each tax report.

-With B2Brouter you can abstract much of the complexities of this process, and comply with the Anti-Fraud Law, by issuing just a few REST calls to our API without a qualified electronic certificate, just a valid B2Brouter API Key.
+With B2Brouter you can abstract much of the complexities of this process, and comply with the Anti-Fraud Law by issuing just a few REST calls to the API.
+You will not need your own qualified electronic certificate because B2Brouter is a Social Collaborator in Tax Management.
+You just need a valid B2Brouter API Key.

 Setting up and working with B2Brouter API